Find Affordable College Courses

 Read full report on Parks, Recreation & Leisure Studies at Southern Illinois University Carbondale

-Northern Michigan University ranked #6 on this year’s Most Popular Parks, Recreation & Leisure Studies Bachelor’s Degree Schools in the Great Lakes Region list.
-Northern Michigan University is a medium-sized public school located in the town of Marquette.
+Northern Michigan University came in at #6 in this year’s edition of the Most Popular Parks, Recreation & Leisure Studies Bachelor’s Degree Schools in the Great Lakes Region ranking.
+Northern Michigan University is a medium-sized public school located in the remote town of Marquette.

 About 50% of the students majoring in parks and rec at the school are women while 50% are male.

-Read full report on Parks, Recreation & Leisure Studies at Northern Michigan University
+Full Parks, Recreation & Leisure Studies at Northern Michigan University Report

 #7